Johnny-Codes/autoplus/README.md

 ## Service microservice

-The Service Microservice integrated with the Inventory Microservice through a poller that runs every one second to pull the newest inventory information form Automobiles.
+The Service Microservice integrated with the Inventory Microservice through a poller that runs every one second to pull the newest inventory information from Automobiles.
 It lives in the AutomobileVO model and gets the VIN and sold status of the automobiles.

 ### AutomboileVO